scordio/jimfs-junit-jupiter/README.md

 ## Motivation

-Today it is already possible to use Jimfs and JUnit Jupiter together to create in-memory temporary directories for testing.
+It is currently possible to use Jimfs and JUnit Jupiter together to create in-memory temporary directories for testing.
-However, it requires Jimfs in-memory file system handling hooked into JUnit Jupiter test lifecycle callbacks, a boilerplate that users must implement on their own.
+However, this requires Jimfs in-memory file system handling to be integrated with JUnit Jupiter test lifecycle callbacks, boilerplate code that users must implement themselves.

 Starting from version 5.10, JUnit Jupiter offers a [`TempDirFactory` SPI](https://junit.org/junit5/docs/5.10.0/user-guide/#writing-tests-built-in-extensions-TempDirectory) for customizing how temporary directories are created via the `@TempDir` annotation.
-The SPI allows libraries like Jimfs to provide their implementation.
+The SPI allows libraries like Jimfs to provide their own implementations.

 First-party support was requested in [google/jimfs#258](https://github.com/google/jimfs/issues/258).
 However, Google has not yet started using JUnit Jupiter, and such first-party support may only be provided when Google does so.

-Because of that, this extension was created to aid all the users who would like a smooth integration between Jimfs and JUnit Jupiter.
+This extension was created to provide users with a smooth integration between Jimfs and JUnit Jupiter.
 This project will likely be discontinued if Google ever offers first-party support for this integration.

 ## Compatibility

-Jimfs JUnit Jupiter is based on JUnit Jupiter 5, thus requiring at least Java 8.
+Jimfs JUnit Jupiter is based on JUnit Jupiter 5 and requires Java 8 or higher.

 Compatibility is guaranteed only with the JUnit Jupiter versions from [5.10.0](https://junit.org/junit5/docs/5.10.0/release-notes/index.html)